akdenizcse/pl-evaluation-prolog/template.md

 ![PROLOG](https://lh3.googleusercontent.com/proxy/7MkZojcJySJnw7dqB2ir6kk8in9ldmTvX4N-mYwQJWZ7X-97Vowbf8oLduz5WMSnHNVrjrvUW1JyXUnWDjgAPT-i0kurkw)
 # PROLOG
 ##### What is Prolog?
 Prolog is a logic programming language that designed by Alain Colmerauer & Robert Kowalski.Prolog word comes from "PROgrammation en LOGique" word in French.
 It has important role in artificial intelligence.
-Unlike many other programming languages, Prolog is intended as a declarative programming language.
+Unlike many other programming languages, Prolog is intended as a declarative programming language.Based on fairly advanced mathematical and logical theories.
+It is used for complex systems.
 In prolog, logic is expressed as relations (called as Facts and Rules).Formulation or Computation is carried out by running a query over these relations.
+Prolog, with its structure suitable for logical and symbolic thinking, is a tool that helps people in the stages of developing the methods required for the definition and solution of the problem.Prolog codes are interpreted by one interpreter, the code line written is interpreted, the result is produced and passed to another.
+Different from other languages.For example if the command is success it returns true.